Ashiish-Agarwal/auto-commit/README.md

 git init

 # Add your GitHub repository as origin
-git remote add origin https://github.com/YOUR_USERNAME/YOUR_REPO_NAME.git
+git remote add origin https://github.com/Ashiish-Agarwal/auto-commit.git
+#if you got some error look like this : remote origin already exists.
+#use this
+git remote set-url origin https://github.com/Ashiish-Agarwal/auto-commit.git

 # Set up your git credentials (if not already done)
 git config user.name "Your Name"